jegtnes/jegtnes-static/src/work-with-me.md

   twitterData2: JavaScript, well-crafted HTML & CSS, accessibility, React, web performance
 ---

 Hi there!
 I'm Alex, an independent web development contractor based in London.
+I have nine years of experience working with clients ranging from startups and design studios to large corporations and banks.
+I develop fast, accessible, and beautiful websites and web apps.

 {% if global.availability %}
   <p class="delta">I have availability for new projects {{ global.availabilityDate }}, either remotely or on-site in London.</p>
 {% endif %}

-I have eight years of experience working with everything from startups and design studios to large corporations and banks develop fast, accessible, and beautiful websites and web apps.

 ## Quick summary

 I’m an adept web developer, possessing a varied set of highly practical skills with a front-end focus.
 I’ve worked on every type of project, from rapid prototypes with tight feedback loops to complex projects lasting years.
 I have a good eye for design and I love collaborating with designers as early and as frequently as possible, because this tight feedback loop helps make better products more efficiently.

-## Technologies I work with
+## My experience

 <article class="flex-grid flex-grid--equal">
   <section class="flow">